 - Sole.
 Legal and/or physical custody may be given to one parent alone (with rights of visitation to the other).

 - Joint.
 In joint custody arrangements, both parents are involved.
 For instance, with joint legal custody, both parents would have a right to make the important decisions regarding the children such as education, religion, and non-emergency medical care.
 This type of arrangement will only work where the parties get along very well and may communicate with each other often.
 Joint physical custody would entail moving the kids from one parent to the other for some amount of time as decided between the parties or the judge.
-However, the children must spend more than 110 nights each year in each home to call the arrangement “joint."
+However, the children must spend more than 110 nights each year in each home to call the physical custody arrangement “joint."

 - Split.
 This situation involves more than one child, and the children are split between the parents.
 For example, one will live with the mother and one will live with the father.
-This type of arrangement is advised only in rare circumstances, as it is rare that this would be in the children’s best interests.
+This type of arrangement is advised only in rare circumstances, because it is rare that this would be in the children’s best interests.

 What is a typical visitation schedule for non-custodial parents?

 It is best to have a visitation schedule that both parents agree to, and one that works best with their schedules.
 If this cannot be done, Utah has implemented a minimum visitation guideline which will be applied in almost every case, unless there is a very good reason not to use it.
 In general, this schedule includes one weekday evening and alternating weekends and holidays.
-The visitation for children under the age of five is different, generally more frequent shorter visits.
+The visitation for children under the age of five is different, generally more frequent, shorter visits.